John Piper: Top Prices Paid at Auction

 Large diptych canvas with an abstract arrangement of vertical lines in various hues.Image © Sotheby's / Painting © John Piper 1937

 Painting (1937) comprises a large-scale diptych, with strategically placed black, white, and orange accents creating a striking contrast against the prevailing subdued blue tones that dominate the composition.
-This intentional juxtaposition invites viewers to embark on a visual journey, moving from right to left, as they unravel the geometric interplay between form and colour.
-Painting achieved an impressive sale at Sotheby's in May 2011, commanding a price of £265,250 (fees included).
-This success firmly establishes it among John Piper's top ten highest-selling works.
+This intentional juxtaposition invites viewers to embark on a visual journey, moving from left to right, as they unravel the geometric interplay between form and colour.
+Painting achieved an impressive sale at Sotheby's in May 2011, realising of £265,250 (fees included) and situating among Piper's top ten highest-selling works.

 £265,250 for Forms On Green Ground